juk0de/mtf2json/README.md

 ## Project Goals and Features

-- Make it easy to parse MTF files in any modern programming language, using a well-known and documented format (JSON).
+- Simplify the parsing of MTF files across all modern programming languages by utilizing a widely-recognized and well-documented format (JSON).
-- Provide a comprehensive JSON structure that includes all data from the MTF files, well-structured and organized.
+- Provide a comprehensive JSON structure that includes all data from the MTF files, ensuring it is well-organized and clearly arranged.
-- Handle inconsistencies in the MTF format, like duplicate keys, varying delimiters and different encodings.
+- Address common issues with the MTF format, such as duplicate keys, inconsistent delimiters, and varying encodings.

 ## Why mtf2json?